sophiamuntinga/basiswebsite/README.md

   ### Bevindingen
   Lijst met je bevindingen die in de test naar voren kwamen (geef ook aan wat er verbeterd is):

+  - Use plain language and avoid figures of speech, idioms, and complicated metaphors.
+  - Make sure that button, a, and label element content is unique and descriptive.
+  - Use left-aligned text for left-to-right (LTR) languages, and right-aligned text for right-to-left (RTL) languages.
+  - Validate your HTML.
+  - Use a lang attribute on the html element.
+  - Provide a unique title for each page or view.
+  - Ensure that viewport zoom is not disabled.
+  - Use landmark elements to indicate important content regions.
+  -

 </details>